Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 You can edit your site link extensions for any reason without worrying about losing the existing data on your ads.

-When using site link extensions, Google will provide you with detailed data about your clicks.
+Google will provide detailed data about your clicks when using site link extensions.
 This data helps you know how well your paid search ads are performing.

 These are some benefits of using site link extensions in your paid search ads.